ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/DNS.md

 ## Next Steps

-The next step is to obtain an SSL certificate so we can SSL security and https instead of http.
+The next step is to obtain an SSL certificate so we can add SSL security and use https instead of http.

 <br>